ALittleMoron/hyprland-dotfiles/.github/README.md

 ## Description

-Config was created for Arch Linux, but you can modify it for your purpose.
+Config was created for EndeavourOS based on KDE, but you can modify it for your purpose.
+Some applications are not installed on other Arch based distros.

 ## Short specs

-- OS: Arch Linux - EndeavourOS
+- OS: EndeavourOS
 - WM: Hyprland
 - Terminal: alacritty
 - Shell: zsh